 UPC: 0 73234 07001 9

-This rice has a sweet aroma, and is soft, moist and sticky; in fact, it’s known to retain its moistness and flavour over a long period of time.
-It goes without saying you can thus make great sushi rice with this grain.
-It makes a mean rice pudding, too.
+This rice has a sweet aroma, and is soft, moist and sticky.
+It is known to retain its moistness and flavour over a long period of time.
+This grain is perfect for making sushi rice and it also helps to make a mean rice pudding!

 Japanese folklore believes it was the crane that first brought the seed of rice to Japan.
 It was important for Koda Farms to honour the crane, and thus it is placed it at the centre of the emblem.
 Even the name Tsuru Mai® has special meaning.
 Tsuru means “longevity”, and Mai means “rice”.
 And since the brown rice of Tsuru Mai® is filled with vitamins, minerals, and fibre, by eating Tsuru Mai® you will be aiding your own life with health and longevity.